How to Use Table and Level of Detail Calculations In Tableau

 You could have a separate sheet with notes, but absolutely it’s best to always indicate what those what those values are make it really Yeah, we have a lot of on the resource site.
 We have a ton of webinars and among them are dashboard best practices.
 And there’s the three second rule where your audience or the consumer of your information should be able to understand what your visualization is saying within about three seconds.
 Otherwise, you need to go back and simplify it or add more instructions to it.
 That would certainly fall under that.
 Can you add comments to your calculations for Developers?

-I’ve seen a lot of Mature asking for about the recording and the demos and stuff like that.
-So the recording will be posted to the website the recording takes us a week or two to edit it a little bit but we do definitely put it up there along with the deck so you can follow along and most of these courses are available as CBTS or e-learning that you can go through at your own pace.
+I’ve seen a lot of you asking for about the recording and the demos and stuff like that.
+So the recording will be posted to the website the recording takes us a few days to edit it a little bit but we do definitely put it up there along with the deck so you can follow along and most of these courses are available as self-paced or e-learning that you can go through at your own pace.
 And we even offer all-access passes for say Cognos, or if you want all of our Tableau classes or all of our Power BI class.

 Has or all of all of the classes so those are great kind of options for those of you who might be working from home and looking to sharpen the sword or keep your skills up while you’re while you’re stuck at home.
 So those are all the questions that I see in there were coming towards the top of the hour.
 So with that I want to thank first and foremost September for a tremendous webinar.